-Traditional analytical chemistry-based approaches allow for identification of environmental contaminants in water samples but suffer from the inability to elucidate the potential toxicity of the chemical milieu that has been detected.
-Mixture responses including synergism, antagonism, and potentiation cannot be determined from analytical chemistry data alone.
+Traditional analytical chemistry-based approaches allow for identification of environmental contaminants in water samples, but suffer from the inability to elucidate the potential toxicity of the chemical milieu that has been detected.
+Mixture responses, including synergism, antagonism, and potentiation, cannot be determined from analytical chemistry data alone.
 As a result, bioanalytical assays have emerged as a technique to analyze environmental samples for their potential to interact with specific toxicity pathways.
 These methods typically involve in vitro cell and protein-based assays that test the ability of a chemical mixture to elucidate a response within a specific pathway.
-From these assays we can get a better idea of the potential toxicity of a water sample, which including mixture responses that are not captured by analytical chemistry analysis.
+From these assays, we can get a better idea of the potential toxicity of a water sample, which include mixture responses that are not captured by analytical chemistry analysis.